-In a week where the film industry is hopefully introspecting on how it defines success and rewards the merit of its peers, maybe it’s fitting that the new release reminds us of how watchable an actor has always been.
+In a week where the film industry is hopefully introspecting on how it defines success and rewards the merit of its peers, maybe it’s fitting that the new release reminds us of how watchable an actor, who never got her due, has always been.
 Starring in Disney+Hotstar’s Aarya, Sushmita Sen’s titular character, is reminiscent of a (frankly) underrated film – Robby Grewal’s Samay.
 By having Sen hang upside down from a gymnastic ring in the very first scene of Aarya, Ram Madhvani brings a pointedness to the character that we last only saw in Grewal’s 2003 film, where Sen plays a cop determined to chase down a serial killer.
-For someone lazily caged as a ‘diva’ ever since she began acting in ’96, Sen has rarely looked in control of her career.
-Caught between silly David Dhawan films and vanity projects like Zindaggi Rocks, Grewal’s film (based on David Fincher’s Se7en) was an anomaly.
+For someone lazily labelled a ‘diva’ ever since she began acting in ’96, Sen has rarely looked this much in control in a role.

-And we see the same assurance in Sushmita Sen’s Aarya Sareen, as she gets down from the gymnastic ring and goes about her parental duties around the breakfast table.
+The assurance in Sushmita Sen’s Aarya Sareen, as she gets down from the gymnastic ring and goes about her parental duties around the breakfast table, is sublime to watch.
 She assumes the role of the ‘glue’ in a family comprising three children (of which two are teenagers), and a perpetually-stuck-on-his-bluetooth-headset husband (Chandrachur Singh).
-There’s an organic quality to Sen’s role, as she breaks up fights and closely monitors her husband’s diet while going about her lines.
-Aarya assumes the role of the primary caregiver even outside her household, helping her kid sister (Priyasha Bharadwaj) with the preparations for her wedding, negotiating the egos of her separated parents (Sohaila Kapur and Jayant Kripalani).
+There’s an organic quality to Sen’s role, as she breaks up fights, and closely monitors her husband’s diet, while going about her lines.
+Aarya assumes the role of the primary caregiver even outside her household, helping her younger sister (Priyasha Bharadwaj) with the preparations for her wedding, negotiating the egos of her separated parents (Sohaila Kapur and Jayant Kripalani).
 You see her navigate all this almost nearly without a thought in her head, and you wonder what she is hiding?
 What is she *really* capable of?

 Few actors wear the sleeve of playing a parent as smoothly as Sushmita Sen does.
 And this portrait of a cornered mother, taking desperate measures to protect her cubs, sits very comfortably in Sen’s oeuvre as an actor.
 Think again, of Samay, where her relationship with her daughter is touched upon in no subtle manner.
 Before that, one of Sen’s better films sees her playing surrogate mother to a friend (Tabu) in Meghna Gulzar’s Filhaal.
 The role of a fiercely protective mother comes almost like second nature to Sen, something Madhvani and his collaborators exploit with meticulousness, as she inherits the role of the matriarch of a crime syndicate.

-However, the best role in the show (barring Sushmita Sen) goes to Vikas Kumar playing the tenacious cop, ACP Khan, pursuing the drug syndicate.
+However, the best role in the show (barring Sen) goes to Vikas Kumar, who plays the tenacious cop, ACP Khan, pursuing the drug syndicate.
 Like a rigid idealist, ACP Khan persistently knocks on doors for answers that he know he is never going to get.
 And yet, he rarely shows signs of being discouraged by a system that he also knows will never reward his honesty.
 Kumar has been a force to reckon with since his days in Powder, and recently in Hamid, and one really hopes that this will be the role with which Kumar gains widespread recognition.

-A word for the young actors, who plays Sen’s kids – Veer (Viren Vazirani), Aru (Virti Vaghani) and Adi (Prathyash Panwar).
-We’ve witnessed recurring instances of when either such characters lack in the writing department, or the actors playing them aren’t believable enough.
-While all three actors in Aarya seem relatively competent at hitting their marks and emoting, they never quite rise above the monolith of being the protagonist’s kids.
+As for the young actors who plays Sen’s kids, Veer (Viren Vazirani), Aru (Virti Vaghani) and Adi (Prathyash Panwar), they hit the mark each time, even if they never quite rise above the monolith of being the protagonist’s kids.

 Aarya is a page-turner of a show, about a woman taking over the reins of what is primarily considered a man’s world.
 And yet, it never adopts the patronising tone of the Mardaani films.
 There’s a primal desperation in Sen’s performance that makes her a fascinating mafia figure.
 Some portions of Bhagavad Gita and Mahabharat are shoe-horned into the show, with a white American character spouting mantras about ‘wandering souls’, that don’t sit well in an otherwise subtle show.
 All in all, Aarya is a fine addition to the collection of Indian web series, one that traverses the path of a potboiler and never tries to cheat its audience with easy contrivances.
 Like its lead character, Aarya always chooses the hard way out.